SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-SysAdmin-Training/iRODS-Comp-Resc.md

  we see that file was really deleted.

 ## Fine-tuning
 We have seen that the put command only finishes when the data is successfully transferred to the archive resource.
 For large files this might take some time.
-So we want the iRODS system to switch back to theprompt as soon as the data is stored in the cache resource and later do the transfer to archive.
+So we want the iRODS system to switch back to the prompt as soon as the data is stored in the cache resource and later do the transfer to archive.

 To do so you need to switch the auto-replication off in the composable resource by setting:

 ```
 iadmin modresc eudat context "auto_repl=off"
 ```
-Now the put-command will finish as sson as the data is written to the cache resource.
+Now the put-command will finish as soon as the data is written to the cache resource.

 To move the data automatically to the archive resource we need to define the *acPostProcForPut*, *acPostProcForRepl* and *acPostProcForCopy* in the iRODS rule set, e.g. */etc/irods/core.re*.